Science in the service of art

 An analytical process and controlled deadlines

-With fifteen years of experience in the field of luxury and excellence, Romain will be your dedicated contact for your art object authentication issues.
-Meticulous and methodical, Romain will be your unique interlocutor from the taking of the samples to the delivery of the analysis report.
-Romain will accompany you from the choice of the most relevant analytical solution, through the sampling phase and the restitution of the dating and conclusions.
+With fifteen years of experience in the field of luxury and excellence, Richard will be your dedicated contact for your art object authentication issues.
+Meticulous and methodical, Richard will be your unique interlocutor from the taking of the samples to the delivery of the analysis report.
+Richard will accompany you from the choice of the most relevant analytical solution, through the sampling phase and the restitution of the dating and conclusions.

-As an art lover, Romain will know how to propose non-invasive analyses or step-by-step studies to respect your budget, without compromising our scientific rigor.
+As an art lover, Richard will know how to propose non-invasive analyses or step-by-step studies to respect your budget, without compromising our scientific rigor.

 New York - Hong Kong